githubharald/CTCDecoder/README.md

 ## Data files
+The data files for the **Word example** are located in data/word and the files for the **Line example** in data/line.
+Each of these directories contains:
-* data/word/rnnOutput.csv and data/line/rnnOutput.csv: output of RNN layer (softmax not yet applied), which contains 32 or 100 time-steps and 80 label scores per time-step.
+* rnnOutput.csv: output of RNN layer (softmax not yet applied), which contains 32 or 100 time-steps and 80 label scores per time-step.
-* data/word/corpus.txt and data/line/corpus.txt: the text from which the language model is generated.
+* corpus.txt: the text from which the language model is generated.
+* img.png: the input image of the neural network.
+It is contained as an illustration, however, the decoding algorithms do not use it.

 ## Notes